Einheit468/Voron-2.4-counterweight/README.md

 At the moment the project is only suitable for Voron 2.4 350.<br>

 <img src='images/20240124_230348.jpg' width='800'> <br>
+The weight is intentionally relaxed in the picture.

 ### Required Hardware:<br>
 SHCS = normal scew/DIN912<br>